 Now that you're familiar with the fundamentals of keeping a baseball scorecard, with just a little practice, you can use this skill to get even more involved in baseball than you ever were before.

-For more information about baseball, scorecards and other related topics, follow the links on the next page.
+For more information about baseball, scorecards and other related topics, follow the links below.